ovgu-ailab/lgm2022/ass11.md

 exercise, but the large `t` we tend to deal with in diffusion models makes many of these infeasible.
 The paper uses _positional encodings_ similar to what was proposed in the original paper on Transformers.
-You can find sample code in the course repository on gitlab (TBD).
+You can find sample code in the course repository on gitlab.
 This codes takes a "batch" of `t` values and returns the encoding for each, with a desired number of frequencies for the sinusoids.
 You should then broadcast this over the image dimensions, i.e. create "feature maps" that are constant over width and height, and where each dimension